 Gm Nansen Explorers,

-Welcome to this week's edition of Nansen's Weekly Research Roundup, where we bring you the latest research reports from our team.
-Lets dive in!
+Welcome to the first edition of Nansen's Weekly Research Roundup, where we bring you the latest research reports from our team.
+Let's dive in!

 Addresses holding less than 100 ETH, have decreased by 37.35% since 2022 as of March 20th.
 However, retail addresses with less than 1 ETH, have increased by 18.86% YTD, alongside rising prices.
 Jake dives into the behavior of ETH holders over time to help you understand market sentiment and emerging trends.
 The charts in this report refresh every 24 hours, giving you updated stats daily.

 Most “Early MAGIC Miner” addresses have taken profits or transferred their capital to another wallet.
 The average net position size remaining in the same wallet sits at ~20%.
 Out of the 200 addresses, 127 still hold MAGIC, with an aggregate of $18m in total holdings.
 Tharm examines these wallets and MAGIC whales to understand what they’re doing with their capital and their latest activity in the Arbitrum ecosystem.

 62.7% of Early GRAIL Participants have exited their GRAIL and xGRAIL positions, some of which have made a 20x return on their investment.
 These addresses hold a total of $6.5M GRAIL and have significant investments in various Arbitrum ecosystem tokens.
 Sandra analyzes these wallets to uncover what they’re up to and which protocols they’re most bullish on.

 The US Federal Reserve is using new tools to help banks with short-term liquidity.
 Central banks now have to worry about both inflation and the negative implications of rapid rate hikes.
 How will this affect the markets?
 Aurelie shares key data points and her thoughts on the current macro environment in this report.